Wynadorn/UpdateScreenSaver/README.md

 Displays the Windows Update screens from http://fediafedia.com/prank/ as a ScreenSaver.

-After compiling change the .exe extension to .src, or just download the latest release's .src then Right click -> Install.
+After compiling change the .exe extension to .src, or just download the latest release's .src.

+then Right click -> Install.

 Example: